marckfish/spring-cloud/config-server/README.md

 As we didn't implement the security, we have disabled it.

-The repository https://github.com/marckfish/config-resources contains for the moment only one file: "messages-dev.yml"

 **Running the config-server**

 Go to config-server directory and run the following commands: